NonVideri/NonVideri.github.io/README.md

 - A simple educational project for testing Express.
 - Allows the user to "authenticate", uses static data and all of the main REST methods.

+### Spices
+- A simple training API for performing CRUD on spices in various locations.

 ### EmojiAPI
 - A simple training API for performing CRUD actions on expression and animal emojis.